-The proposed development includes works within the River Derwent Marine Conservation Area and on Crown land, and is being assessed by the PWS under the National Parks and Reserve Management Act 2002 and the Crown Lands Act 1976.
+The proposed development includes works within the River Derwent Marine Conservation Area and on Crown land, and has been assessed by the PWS under the National Parks and Reserve Management Act 2002 and the Crown Lands Act 1976.

 The Major Projects Impact Statement (MPIS) and associated documentation contain the information required for this assessment.